Congress' social media hearing was a ‘stupid’ sideshow

 Rep. Lieu (D-CA) went as far as calling the hearing "dumb" and "stupid," saying there were more important issues the House Judiciary Committee should be focusing on.
 "I served on active duty in the US military, I never thought I would see the American Commander-in-Chief deliver the talking points of the Kremlin.
 Are we having a hearing on that?
 No." he said.
 "As we sit here today there [are] nearly three thousand babies and kids ripped away from their parents by the Trump administration, they have not been reunified yet.
 Are we having a hearing on that?
 No." Instead, he added, "we're having this ridiculous hearing on the content of speech of private sector companies.
 It's stupid because there's this thing called the First Amendment -- we can't regulate content.
 The only thing worse than an Alex Jones video is the government trying to tell Google not to do it, to prevent people from watching [it]. "

 Meanwhile, Chairman Goodlatte (R-VA) asked Facebook, Twitter and YouTube why the shouldn't be regulated as non-utilities like hotels or clubs, which at a certain point have a legal liability for how consumers use their services.
 Goodlatte's concern is that these social media giants aren't often held accountable for content that causes harm on their sites, including hate speech and the spread of misinformation.
-Under Section 230 of the Communications Decency Act, tech companies are shielded from liability for content posted by their users, though they do have an obligation to remove things like child pornography.
+With section 230 of the Communications Decency Act, tech firms are shielded from liability for content posted by their users, though they do have an obligation to remove things like child pornography under federal criminal law.

 But talks of regulating Facebook, Twitter, YouTube and other social media apps aren't anything new.
 We heard similar chatter from members of the House and Senate during the Diamond and Silk hearing in April and before that when Zuckerberg testified.
 And yet nothing has changed.
 As Rep. Lieu pointed out during the hearing, the House Judiciary Committee itself can't write any legislation, but its members can.
 So, if Congress really wanted to get serious about regulation, it could take similar steps to those the European Union has.
 The EU has exercised more authority over them with laws like the General Data Protection Regulation (GDPR), which gives users more control of their private information, and by posting hefty fines on companies such as Google for being too powerful.